cunnie/writings/i_am_become_forever.md

 Taggart moan in his sleep, and she sensed herself, on the cot sobbing.

 And then, as quickly as it began, it ended.
 She found herself back on the cot, in the lab.
 Her senses were normal.
-She was just herself.
-Maybe it was a dream.
+She was herself, and yet she was not.
+Something had shifted.
+Something had _changed_.
 She rubbed her eyes.

 And Max opened the door.
 "G'morning."

+Julia looked at him strangely, as if seeing him for the first time.

-Julia got up, "Let me make some coffee, then we can talk."
+"Let us make coffee, and then we shall talk."

 Max was looking at the instruments.
 "That's weird."

-She started the pot brewing, and then turned to him and said, "What's weird?"
+She started the pot brewing, something she had done hundreds of time and yet this time seemed novel.
+She turned to Max and said, "What do you find weird?"

 "The biometric readings."